As a Wife, As a Woman: Plot

 Miho, mistress of married professor Keijiro, has been managing the Ginza bar owned by him and his wife Ayako for years, hoping that some day she might be made the owner as appreciation for her efforts.
-Instead, Ayako mortgages the bar for a new acquisition, leading to a conflict between the women.
+Instead, Ayako mortgages the bar for a new acquisition, leading to a conflict between the two women.
 Keijiro avoids taking sides, continuing his affair with Miho.

-Encouraged by friends, Miho hires lawyer Minami to claim a severance pay.
-When her hope to win the case fades, she decides to fight for custody of Keijiro's children Hiroko and Susumu, who are her natural children, raised by Keijiro and the infertile Ayako as their own.
+Encouraged by friends, Miho hires a lawyer, Minami, to claim a severance pay.
+When her hope to win the case fades, she changes track, deciding to instead fight for custody of Keijiro's children, Hiroko and Susumu.
+Raised by Keijiro and the infertile Ayako as their own, Hiroko and Susumu are Miho's natural children.

 In a final confrontation between Keijiro, Ayako and Miho, the children learn that Miho, who had always been introduced to them as their aunt, is their true mother.
 Hiroko scolds the adults for their insincerity, refusing to get involved in their schemes.
 Some time later, Hiroko has moved in with a student friend, disappointed with her parents.
 Miho, compensated with a small sum, plans to open a street food shop, while Ayako contemplates a divorce.